 Even small differences in the amount of nutrients can change the aroma, smell, colour and taste of honey.
 That way we can according to colour, composition, taste and characteristics distinguish different kinds.

 ACACIA HONEY has a distinct light-yellow colour and is because of its sweet and gentle flavour one of the most popular kinds of honey.
 It contains less flower pollen than other kinds, therefore it is more appropriate even for people with allergic reaction to it.
 In comparison with other kinds it is more viscos, because it crystallises very slowly.
 It is used for numerous purposes in everyday cuisine, and it is also indispensable in medicine.
 We extract acacia honey from May to June.

 CHESTNUT HONEY has a distinct dark brown with a tang of red, because of a higher flower pollen it has a stronger and more bitter taste.
 The darker colour signifies a larger antioxidant content.
 The latter makes it excellent for improving digestion, easing problems with the digestive tract, breathing tract and insomnia.
-Because of the higher fruit sugar content, fructose, it crystallises a bit slower, which is most beneficial for diabetics.
+Because of the higher fruit sugar content, fructose, it crystallises a bit slower.
 We extract it in June and July.

 HONEYDEW HONEY is light to dark brown, which signifies a high content of minerals, a pleasant aroma of pitch and a distinct strong, but pleasant and full taste.
 It is recommended mostly for people with anaemia, problems with the respiratory system and with disturbances of the nerve system.
 It is an excellent soothing remedy for sore throat and for strengthening a weakened immune system.
 It is extracted in July and August.